dominikmi/ansible-homelab/roles/libvirt-vm/README.md

 libvirt-vm
 ==========

 This role is intended to quickly bring up a local libvirt VM with assigned static IP within the pre-defined "default" network on the host in "NAT" mode.
-The base image is sourced from the Fedora 34 Cloud.
+The base image is sourced from either a Fedora 34 Cloud or CentOS Stream 8 Cloud.
 If the `vm_ip` var is not passed the vm will be spun up with DHCP setup.
 This is an attempt to creatively extend a brilliantly simple solution published at: https://www.redhat.com/sysadmin/build-VM-fast-ansible

 Additional features:
 * Since the base FC34 image is only 5GB, I added optional extension of +10GB,